mario-casado-m/dependencies-module/README.md

 # dependencies-module
 This python code is a replacement of traditional ``requirements.txt`` file.
-Add the main code in your Python script as shown in the ``example.py`` file and your project dependencias will be installed in Python automatically.
+Add ``dependencies.py`` in your project as a Python module and add the chunk of code in ``example.py`` file in your Python script replacing the libraries for the ones you need and your project dependencies will be installed in Python automatically.